vuejs/v2.vuejs.org/src/v2/guide/conditional.md

 <h1 v-if="ok">Yes</h1>
 ```

-It is also possible to add an "else" block with `v-else`:
+It is also possible to add an "else block" with `v-else`:

 ``` html
 <h1 v-if="ok">Yes</h1>